Real-Time Dam Levels

 Catchment & Hydrological Impact

 The North Dandalup River acts as the primary lifeblood for North Dandalup, making it a cornerstone of the South West Coast network.
-Hydrological health in this specific drainage basin is vital for downstream ecosystems.
-Catchment dynamics in the South West Coast are deeply influenced by the retention capacity of North Dandalup.
+Managing the flow from the North Dandalup River ensures that downstream agricultural zones receive consistent supply.
+The South West Coast region relies heavily on the seasonal inflows captured here.

 Agricultural & Economic Significance